helsingborg-stad/wp-content-translator/README.md

 ## Translations

-The GUI is has base language "english" and is translated to:
+The GUI is has base language english and is translated to:

 - Swedish